muneer78/muneer78.github.io/_posts/2013-02-21-6-insane-true-stories-more-badass-than-any-action-movie.md

 ---
 date: 2013-02-21
-title: 6 Insane True Stories More Badass Than Any Action Movie
+title: 6 insane true stories more badass than any action movie
 tags: great-lines
 ---